ricom/JHS_Chatbot/README.md

 ## Step to start this project

+**Step 0: Node.js installation**

+Please go to the official website of node.js to download the latest LTS.
+Don't forget to restart your computer after successfully installing node.js! ! !

 **Step 1: Configuration options**

 Configuration options: Except for 'Add Vue Router for Single Page Application development? ', other configuration options are no. After the configuration is successful, please enter the following commands in sequence:
   *--cd vue-project
   *--npm install
-  *--npm run dev

 **Step 2: run your website**

 At this point, your VUE.JS project has been successfully built.
-At this time, you can view your page through code *npm run dev(Enter this line of code in Terminal)
+At this time, you can view your page through code:
+*npm run dev(Enter this line of code in Terminal)